 If you’ve never seen a jackass foaming at the mouth in moral outrage, flip through some channels.
 Better yet, go on YouTube or Twitter.
 Just make sure you’ve got hours to spend.
 It’s a Minotaur’s labyrinth in there.
 I wouldn’t be surprised if some ambitious underlying at Netflix hasn’t already mined both for the next “original series.”

-I suppose it’s cliche by now to complain about news not being news but editorial.
-I blame feminists and journalism schools.
-Feminists, because in their effort to undermine the patriarchal order, they ended up rejecting what used to pass for logic, reason, and facts.
+It has become cliche to complain about news not being news but editorial.
+I blame socialists and journalism schools.
+Socialists, because in their quest to undermine the patriarchy, they ended up rejecting what used to pass for logic, reason, and facts.
 Journalism schools, because telling the story replaced reporting.
 Instead of opening with who, what, where, and when, the focus became what the subject was wearing, the weather, or the mood of the interviewer.
-I’m not interested in any of that.
+Thank you, but I’m not interested in any of that.

 If, as Victor Davis Hanson has said, we are living in the Age of the Kardashians, then journalism has entered the Era of Cosmopolitan (e.g., Justin Bieber just got a tattoo).
 To paraphrase Simon and Garfunkel, where have you gone, Walter Cronkite?